fajrabubakr27/Smart_Parking_Traffic_Systems_IOT_Final_Project/README.md

 ---

 ##  Authors
-Developed by students of **Alexandria University – Faculty of Computers and Data Science (Class of 2027)**.
+Developed by students of **Alexandria & Alexandria National University – Faculty of Computers and Data Science (Class of 2027)**.
 Salma Abd El-Aziz
 Fajr Abu Bakr
 Arwa Salem